reedsy/challenges/ruby-on-rails-engineer-v2.md

 - there are no restrictions on what dependecies you can use, but try keep them to a minimum;
 - include also with your solution:
   - instructions on how to setup and run your application;
-  - a description of the API endpoints with cURL examples
+  - a description of the API endpoints with cURL examples.

 ### Question 1